seapath/svtrace-ansible/README.md

 IEC61850 protocol, Samples Value are emitted from a publisher machine in destination of a subscriber machine, which will receive, parse, and decode them.
-The subscriber machine can be a physical machine or a virtual machine hosted on an hypervisor.
+The subscriber machine can be a physical machine or a virtual machine hosted on a hypervisor.

 NOTE: Each of the machine used are running a Seapath standalone distribution.
 There is currently no support for a Seapath cluster